If you are reading this, you probably want to learn how to use Grakn.

 A knowledge graph management system like Grakn helps you turning data into information (thanks to its data layer and model components) and to turn information into knowledge thanks to its reasoning engine.

 On top of that, Grakn adds

 Powerful distributed graph analytics that allow to effortlessly perform graph data analysis at scale.

-A migrator component that greatly simplify the ETL process to migrate data into your knowledge base.
+A migrator component that greatly simplify the ETL process to migrate data into your knowledge graph.

 Graql, an easy to learn, easy to read querying and templating language used to control all the different components.

-The fact that Grakn adds knowledge base system capabilities on top of a graph database, all governed by a simple language, makes it the ideal tool both for effectively exploring large datasets and to build AI based applications.
+The fact that Grakn adds knowledge graph system capabilities on top of a graph database, all governed by a simple language, makes it the ideal tool both for effectively exploring large datasets and to build AI-based applications.
 With the added (huge) value that our schema-first approach guarantees the logical integrity of the data.

 What you will build

 During the course of the Academy lessons, you will build step by step a fully functional Grakn knowledge graph, starting from the schema, loading data, adding inference rules and performing distributed analytics on it.
 You will learn the fundamentals of Grakn and Graql and you will learn more about our data model.